JACKIE OATES (voice, fiddle) accompanied by Tristran Seume (guitar)

 In 2012 she began an extensive period of research into an area of song that is particularly close to her heart: lullabies.
 Collating material for England and beyond into a new collection to be house at the Vaughan Williams Memorial Library at Cecil Sharp House in London.
 In autumn she went into the studio with producer Richard Evans and musicians Belinda O’Hooley and Chris Sarjeant to record a selection of the material for a new Lullabies album that was completed with works recorded by Richard and Jackie during a trip to Reykjavik in Iceland in November just days before the album was finalized.

-The album ‘Lullabies’ will be released on 18th March 2013 by ECC Records and followed by two Lullabies tours in April and October 2013.
+The album ‘Lullabies’ was released in 2013 by ECC Records and followed by two Lullabies tours .